brudolce/jungStuff/README.md

 ---

-Hi Jungsoft people.
+Hi people.

 How are you doing?

 There are two media queries available, beyond 1045px and less than 1044px width.
-These media queries are emulated taking windows innerWidith propertie, no real media query here, if you change the screen size during the process of navigation you should refresh the page.
+These media queries are emulated taking windows innerWidith propertie, no real media query here.

+There is no style component, but a Object Oriented Beam in JavaScript injecting CSS into the components, architecture based on JavaFX structure, a Java UI.

-I am not a graph master, but the documentation is good.
+I am not a graphql master, but the documentation is good, so all workng well and as simple as possible.

 ---